 On August 1, 1989, Rev Charles Bailey resigned as Pastor.
 Chaplain Clarke McGriff served as the interim pastor for approximately one year.
 In May 1990, Reverend Ray D. Brown, Sr. accepted the call as Pastor of Resurrection Baptist Church and his official installation ceremony was held on August 2nd.

 In September 2002, Resurrection moved to its current location, 1002 Live Oak Road, Schertz, Texas.
 In 2012, a second campus (Redland Oaks Campus-ROC) was opened.
 We now have four worship services at two campuses; mid-week service, various Bible studies, and small groups with over 2,000 weekly attendees.

 Resurrection remains committed to bringing people into God’s family and to sending out Christ followers to share God’s love and truth throughout our community and world.
 Through faith, work and prayer, the church has evolved from its humble beginnings of seven members and continues to grow on the principle of Matthew 28:19—“Go ye therefore and make disciples of all nations”.
-The greatest story ever told is undoubtedly the Resurrection Story—the Gospel of the birth, life and resurrection of our Lord and Savior Jesus Christ.
+The greatest story ever told is undoubtedly the Resurrection Story—the Gospel of the birth, life, death and resurrection of our Lord and Savior Jesus Christ.